Search This Blog

 s.
 Many people are uncomfortable when public attention is drawn to them.
 "Stand up if you are a visitor."
 "Hold up your hand."
 Have someone speak to them privately.

 t.
 Many churches expect the unchurched to act and speak like Christians.
-We have to speak to them as they currently are without giving the impression that we are in any way approving of their totally messed up situations.
+We have to speak to these people as they currently are without giving the impression that we are in any way approving of their totally messed up situations.
 The place for the sick should be a place of healing.

 Our churches should be welcoming places, This does not mean we should not uphold biblical standards.
 There must never be any compromises of the Gospel message.
 It means we should be like God.
 God is the real point of the Parable of the Prodigal Son.
 The story is really the Parable of the Joyous Father.